coatue-oss/tisane/README.md

       ✓ it should return 7
 ```

-To see it running locally, run `npm install` and then `jest` and see the result.
+To see it running locally, run `npm install` and then `jest` to see the test results.

-## Todo

-* Check that it works with mocha, ava and other popular test runners